madebysource/lesshat/README.md

 ### <a name="align-content"></a> &#8226; align-content
 **Summary:**

-The CSS align-content property aligns a flex container's lines within the flex container when there is extra space on the cross-axis.
-This property has no effect on single line flexible boxes.
+The CSS align-content property aligns a flex container's lines within the flex container when there is an extra space on the cross-axis.
+This property has no effect on the single line flexible boxes.

 Resources: **[MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/align-content)**, **[CSS-Tricks](http://css-tricks.com/almanac/properties/a/align-content/)**